-Pre-Calculus: Algebra extends the foundations of algebra and functions developed in previous courses to new functions, including exponential and logarithmic functions, and to sequences and series.
-The course provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
+exponental and logarithmic functions, and to sequences and series.
+The course provides students with the skills and unconstandings the lar enecessary for advanced manipulation of angles and measurement.
 Pre-Calculus: Algebra is made up of five strands: Functions; Quadratic, Polynomial, and Rational Equations and Functions; Exponential and Logarithmic Functions; Sequences and Series; and Conics.
 The course is designed for students who expect math to be a major component of their future college and career experiences, and as such it is designed to provide students with strong foundations for calculus and other higher-level math courses.
 The eight Process Standards for Mathematics apply throughout the course.
 Together with the content standards, the Process Standards prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.